aws-samples/shopfloor-connectivity/docs/README.md

 <td>MaxChunkCount</td>
 <td>The maximum number of chunks that a message can break down into</td>
 <td>Integer</td>
 <td>Default is (MaxMessageSize / MaxChunkSize) * 2.
-More than chunks than constitute MaxMessageSize are needed because of overhead when constructing chunks; not all of the chunk size is dedicated to message bytes.</td>
+More than chunks than constitute MaxMessageSize are needed because of overhead when constructing chunks; not all the chunk size is dedicated to message bytes.</td>
 </tr>
 <tr class="even">
 <td>ServerProfile</td>